Edom: Persian period

-Compared to the neighboring Moabites and Ammonites, the name "Edom" completely disappeared from the area east of Arabah.
-The Qedarites controlled the territory, followed by the Nabateans, thus ensuring the end of Iron Age Edom.
-According to ostraca from sites in Idumaea, i.e. southern Judah after the fall of the kingdom to the Babylonians, dating mainly to the 4th century BCE, a diverse population of Arabs, Edomites as well as Judeans and Phoenicians inhabited the area during the late Persian period.
+According to ostraca from sites in Idumaea (i.e. southern Judah after the fall of the kingdom to the Babylonians, dating mainly to the 4th century BCE), a diverse population of Arabs, Edomites as well as Judeans and Phoenicians inhabited the area during the late Persian period.
 Strabo identifies Idumeans with the Nabateans who were expelled to southern Judea after committing sedition.
 However, there is evidence for cultural continuity between the Iron Age Edom and Idumea, based on settlement patterns and religious practices.